 The competitors in the final round will not be permitted to view the closing arguments of their fellow finalist competitors.
+Otherwise, the rounds are open to the public.

 D. Judges.

-The same five (5) judges will hear and score all arguments in the final round.
+The same judges will hear and score all arguments in the final round.